 Though the above relationships (linear) may be suitable at low soil P concentrations, it could likely underestimate solution P at higher soil P concentrations such as in cases where there is an application of animal waste or fertilizer application in excess of plant uptake requirements.
-Due to this limitation, the Langmuir isotherm (Olsen and Watanabe, 1957) is available to account for large soil P concentrations.
-At equilibrium, the Langmuir isotherm model is described as:
+Due to this limitation, the Langmuir isotherm (Olsen and Watanabe, 1957; Rossi et al., 2012) is available to account for large soil P concentrations (Eqs 2.5.99 through 2.5.101).